glycerine/spin_paxos/README.md

 model for single-round Paxos, one of the most useful and important of all distributed systems algorithms.

-While doing so, the authors also give us a master class in how to optimize Promela models by minimizing a model's state space.
+While doing so, they give us a master class in how to optimize Promela models by minimizing state space.
+They exploit details of Spin's implementation that I have not seen discussed elsewhere (see below).
+The results speak for themselves: optimized model checking one round of three proposers and three acceptors finishes in about 2 seconds on my computer.
+Compared to TLA+ models that take days check
+(if they ever finish!), this was a revelation.

 Paper: "Model Checking Paxos in Spin"
 ====================